uio-carpentry/uio-carpentry.github.io/index.md

 # Carpentry at the University of Oslo

-To facilitate sharing and reusing of data among researchers, Software Carpentry, Data Carpentry and Library Carpentry workshops are offered to PhDs and researchers at the University of Oslo ([UiO](uio.no)).
+To facilitate sharing and re-using of data among researchers, Software Carpentry, Data Carpentry and Library Carpentry workshops are offered to PhDs and researchers from all Faculties at the University of Oslo ([UiO](uio.no)).

 We use this page for listing *previous Carpentry* workshops at the UiO.